Surgical Procedures: Surgery and Staging for Colon Cancer

 • When the surgeon sews the two ends of the colon back together, this is called an anastomosis.

-• Sometimes, a permanent or temporary colostomy or ileostomy is needed.
+• Sometimes, a permanent (lifelong) or temporary (short-term) colostomy or ileostomy is needed.
 This lets waste (stool) pass through an opening (stoma) on your skin into a colostomy collection bag.

 • Total Colectomy: The whole colon is removed.
 Lymph nodes may also be removed during this procedure.
 You may need a permanent colostomy to remove waste (stool) from your body.

-• Laparoscopy: Several small incisions (cuts) are made to let special surgical tools (lighted cameras, cutting tools) pass through to remove any abnormal areas.
+• Laparoscopy: Small incisions (cuts) are made to let special surgical tools (lighted cameras, cutting tools) pass through to remove any abnormal areas.

 • Radiofrequency ablation: Electrodes kill cancer through a probe placed through the skin or an abdominal (belly) incision.